deepankarm/org-jina-examples/my_first_jina_app/chapters/01_setup.md

 Let's get the basic files we need to get moving:

 ```
-git clone blah/tutorial
+git clone XXX/tutorial
 cd tutorial
 ```

 ### Cookiecutter

-We use [cookiecutter](https://github.com/cookiecutter/cookiecutter) to spin up a basic Jina app to save you having to do a lot of typing and setup.
-Install cookiecutter and create a new Jina project with:

 ```
 pip install -U cookiecutter && cookiecutter gh:jina-ai/cookiecutter-jina
 ```

+We use [cookiecutter](https://github.com/cookiecutter/cookiecutter) to spin up a basic Jina app and save you having to do a lot of typing and setup.

 For our South Park example, we recommend the following settings: